lspahija/blizzardberry/README.md

 e.g. it must be easy to:
 - add new AI models (as AI models improve, the usefulness of this product should automatically improve in parallel)
 - create new SDKs for different languages so a chatbot can be added to any app
-- enable new ways for app owners to onboard their website (parse OpenAPI spec, parse cURL, autodiscovery, etc.)
+- onboard new apps with minimal friction

 # Running the Project Locally